ryanrocket/ryanwans.github.io/docs/research.markdown

 title: Research
 permalink: /research/
 ---
 My current research is in the fields of information theory, federated machine/statistical learning, and causality.
-I'm also currently being mentored in connections between harmonic analysis, geometry, and analysis on manifolds.
+I'm also currently being mentored in connections between harmonic analysis, geometry, and analysis on manifolds.<br>
 I also work on RFIC/MMIC design and the automation of its inner tasks.
 I have worked with research groups at Purdue, Columbia University, and the University of Michigan.
 For a more in-depth look at this, please reference my CV above.

 ### **Notable Publications/Preprints**